kean/Align/Docs/YaltaGuide.md

 With `addSubview(_:constraints:)` method you define a view hierarchy and layout views at the same time.
 It encourages splitting layout code into logical blocks and prevents programmer errors (e.g. trying to add constraints to views not in view hierarchy).

-You can asso access anchors via `.al` proxy:
+As an alternativey you can asso access anchors via `.al` proxy, but it's better to stick to a single approach:

 ```swift
 stack.al.edges.pinToSuperview()